BUY THE ALBUM

 with the wizard wheeze of following-up the qualified success that was the 20

 Extraordinary Renditions CD.
-And Cordelia Records was
+And Cordelia Records was happy to do

-poked and prodded 20 artists until they condensed the whole of the Burnt Weeny
+prodded 20 artists until they condensed the whole of the Burnt Weeny Sandwich album into a 3-5

-Sandwich album into a 3-5 minute bite-sized snack, with a pinch of artistic
+minute bite-sized snack, with a pinch of artistic licence (they didn’t have to

-licence (they didn’t have to use a bit from every song, but at least
+use a bit from every song, but at least something/anything from this wondrous

-something/anything from this wondrous album).
-Once done, Pete Brunelli of DOOT! twiddled some
+album).
+Once done, Pete Brunelli of DOOT! twiddled some knobs of butter to concoct a mix of extracts

-inadvertently creating a whole new 21st interpretation of the album.
-And, as
+from the 20 resultant pieces, inadvertently creating a whole new 21st

-luck would have it, another wonderful sleeve concept ejaculated from the
+interpretation of the album.
+And, as luck would have it, another wonderful

-foolish young mind of our Hazel.
-We had a CD.
+sleeve concept ejaculated from the foolish young mind of our Hazel.
+We had a

+CD.
 And a free download.
 Here’s what’s what:

 1.

+Igor’s Holiday In The Little House By The Sea – Hans Annellsson.
 Hans was part of The Vegetarians last time out.
-His solo piece is a bloody
+His solo piece

-great way to start things.
+is a bloody great way to start things.
 You’ll agree.

 2.

-appeared on the CD that started all this madness (Lemme Take You To The Beach) with his surf
+ditty, having appeared on the CD that started all this madness (Lemme Take You To The

-You can also hear him on Cordelia’s Further Beyond The Sea
+Orange County Lumber Truck.
+You can also hear him on Cordelia’s

-CD performing Donna Lewis’s I Love You
+Sea CD performing Donna Lewis’s I

-Always Forever.
+Love You Always Forever.

 3.

-- DOOT!
-Features Annemarieke Schoonerwaldt (viola); Stephen Chillemi
+Radiouverture - DOOT!
+Features

-Voice Of Cheez (performing WPLJ); and the New Haven
+(viola); Stephen Chillemi (keyboards, percussion); Kilissa Cissoko (piano); Pete Brunelli (percussion, programming); Voice Of Cheez (performing WPLJ); and the New Haven Improvisers

-Improvisers Collective, conducted by Pete Brunelli.
+Collective, conducted by Pete Brunelli.
+It includes

-It includes portions of the following non-FZ compositions: WPLJ (Four Deuces); Never The Same (Cissoko); and This Is The Casbah?
+portions of the following non-FZ compositions: WPLJ (Four Deuces); Never The Same (Cissoko); and This Is The Casbah?

 (Brunelli/Chillemi).